Yingrjimsch/arcc_hitchhikers/correlations.md

 # Correlations
 In this section it is briefly explained which correlations exist, how they are obtained and what the correlations method should return.

 To get the best possible result the goal is to find as many correlations as possible.
-Because of that the Grids should be compared with each other as follows
+Because of that the Grids should be compared with each other as follows:
 1. X number of input and X number of output grids are generated from preprocessing and are given as parameters to the `correlate` function.
-2. every input is compared with its specific output.
+2. Every input is compared with its specific output.
-3. for every comparison a **correlation object** will be returned.
+3. For every comparison a **correlation object** will be returned.

-Future steps could be to also correlate input/input and output/output
+Future steps could be to also correlate input/input and output/output.

 ## Example
 As an example, the following input, output data are provided: